MinicraftPlus/MinicraftPlus.github.io/README.md

 ### Notice
 The website is somehow not working because of the Deplyoments.
 Should be fixed in a few hours/days.
-(Im to dumb to work with custom Deployment-settings)
+(Im to dumb to work with custom deployment settings)
 - BatchDebug

 ## Minicraft Website